-There are no known followers of Christ among the Lak people in Iran.
-Pray that the Holy Spirit will raise up many prayer teams to pray for the Lak people until the blessing of knowing Jesus is spreading rapidly in this remote region from family to family.
+Pray that the Holy Spirit will raise up faithful prayer teams to pray for the Lak people until the blessing of knowing Jesus spreads rapidly from family to family.

 Scripture Prayers for the Laki in Iran.